-Make sure you have a content strategy plan if you want to write effective, consistent content.
-That’s the key takeaway from a deep dive into content strategy planning and workflow.
+Make sure you have an SEO-focused content plan if you want to write effective, consistent content.
+That’s the key takeaway from a deep dive into content planning and workflow.

 … a detailed proposal for creating and distributing useful information to core audiences to achieve organizational goals. –Guiseppe Getto, Content Garden

 The proposal includes goals, a content audit, audience assessment, channels you will use to distribute your content, templates with detailed instruction on how to create the content, and scheduled tasks that integrate with your daily, weekly, and monthly workflow.

 As you work the plan, you create better, more engaging content that improves SEO and lead generation.

 What do you know about your content?

 Content planning begins with a content audit.
 Using a simple spreadsheet, you can develop metrics that measure content effectiveness once you know more about page titles, meta descriptions, targeted keywords, and so on.

 A business coach once reminded me that I’m not my market.
 Many of his clients made the same mistake, confusing their own pains, fears, and desires with their customers’.

 Personas will help you understand what your real customers want and need.
 Personas, however, are not fictional characters.
 They are real people based on real data that you get from customer interviews, website analytics, social media, forums, and surveys.